GreenFlag31/snackbar-library/README.md

 | <span style="background-color:#f2f2f2;">padding</span>   | <span style="background-color:#f2f2f2;">0 0.5</span> | <span style="background-color:#f2f2f2;">Padding to be applied on the snackbar in rem.
 Can be defined in any measure unit.</span>                                                                      |
 | <span style="background-color:#f2f2f2;">data</span>      | <span style="background-color:#f2f2f2;"></span>      | <span style="background-color:#f2f2f2;">Data communication between components under the form of key-value pairs.
 Any type of data is supported.</span>                                                |

+You have the choice for positioning between a generic positioning or fine grained control with `top` and `left` values.

 # Complete Example

 Inject the snackbarService through regular dependency injection in your component.